Textile Print Design

 Please bring items that inspire you and you would like to draw – these will form the basis of your designs.

-- Printing and dyeing processes
+- Printing processes

 - Sourcing fabrics and print materials